Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 - to test host matching (ex: for a ``baz`` virtual host), including the default catch-all even on a computer having no specific public DNS entries, one may simply add in ``/etc/hosts`` entries like::

 	127.0.0.1 foobar-test.net baz.foobar-test.net other.foobar-test.net

 .. [#] See ``priv/for-testing/test-static-website-A/to-test-for-errors``, which was created precisely for that.
-Note that its permissions have been restored to sensible values, as otherwise that directory was blocking the release generation.
+Note that its permissions have been restored to sensible values, as otherwise that directory was blocking the OTP release generation.

 - log rotation results in timestamped, compressed files such as ``access-for-bar.localhost.log.2019-12-31-at-22h-03m-35s.xz``; note that the timestamp corresponds to the moment at which the rotation took place (hence not the time range of these logs, more an upper bound of it)